flame-engine/flame/doc/flame/collision_detection.md

 }
 ```

-When calling `initCollisionDetection` you should pass it the correct map dimensions, to make the
+When calling `initializeCollisionDetection` you should pass it the correct map dimensions, to make
-quad tree algorithm to work properly.
-There are also additional parameters to make the system more
+the quad tree algorithm to work properly.
+There are also additional parameters to make the system
-efficient:
+more efficient:

 - `minimumDistance`: minimum distance between objects to consider them as possibly collideable.
   If `null` - the check is disabled, it is default behavior